 Host the Party at Home

 There is no need to rent an expensive venue if you have the space at home.
 Even if you do not have the space in your home, your yard might have plenty of space perfect for hosting a birthday party.
 Just make sure that the weather is good enough for an outdoor party if this is the option you go with.
 No one wants to have an outdoor party in the middle of January in the middle of a blizzard in Minnesota.
+Then, rent or buy some bounce house inflatables and let the kids play!

 Make it a Pizza Party